Charles Krug Winery Farms

 This 30-acre site lies on the fertile Napa Valley floodplain, where the Napa River once ran through multiple braided channels, depositing a rich silt loam ideal for agriculture.
 Charles Krug Winery has been farming this site since 1971.

-Slinsen and Voltz Vineyards
+Slinsen Voltz Vineyard

 These two contiguous vineyards sit at the base of the Maacamas Mountains on the western side of Napa Valley, and have been farmed by Charles Krug Winery since 1971.
 A small creek on this site transports large cobble typical of an alluvial fan stream.